 What does a landing page consist of?

-Actually, landing page is a field for broad creativity and depending on the target audience and objectives behind it, it can be very different.
+Actually, a landing page is a field for broad creativity and depending on the target audience and objectives behind it, it can be very different.
 There isn’t a single guide for the fixed scheme and construction of a landing page, but there is a basic thing that should be provided by any landing page.
 It doesn’t matter what size is the page, how many parts it includes, how many visual elements it uses, the most important thing for any page is that it should provide VALUE.

 In general, typical landing pages often have: